ikhlas-firlana/learning-class/elixir-class/basic/README.md

 false
 ```
 ### Atoms
-An atom is a constant whose name is its value. it think similiar with ENUM
+An atom is a constant whose name is its value. it think similiar with ENUM in Java
 ```
 :foo
 :foo == :bar